DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Batch control.md

 ## **EDI Batch Control Workspace**

 To assist with monitoring of batch control, a workspace is available to show, at a glance, the status of EDI batches.
-The workspace can be found by navigatinb to **EDI > EDI Batch Control**
+The workspace can be found by navigating to **EDI > EDI Batch Control**

 ### Active Batches